A non-exhaustive collection of work

 String Ting

-Beloved by K-pop stars the Financial Times and Justin Bieber, String Ting is a London-based accessories brand specialising in brightly beaded phone charms.
+Beloved by K-pop stars and stans, the Financial Times and Justin Bieber, String Ting is a London-based accessories brand specialising in brightly beaded phone charms.

 Working directly with the founder, I wrote a series of website texts to tell the story of Ting.
 The emails, written to brighten up inboxes around the world, are an exercise in less being more – less words, more cuteness, that is.